The 32 Most Essential Food Experiences in Denver

 How to order: Visit in person or order ahead online for pickup and delivery

-Lorena Cantarovici, founder of Maria Empanada, has been serving up her flaky, flavorful hand crafted empanadas to Denver for nearly a decade.
-Currently available on South Broadway and in the Stanley Marketplace while the other three locations remain temporarily closed, the best way to dig in is to opt for a either a half or full dozen so you can properly explore the options that include breakfast (get the chorizo), traditional varieties like the Argentia with steak, red bell peppers, hard-boiled eggs, green onions, and green olives, and vegetarian options like the caprese with roasted tomatoes, Buffalo style mozzarella blend, and fresh Italian basil.
+Lorena Cantarovici, founder of Maria Empanada, has been serving up her flaky, flavorful, hand-crafted empanadas to Denver for nearly a decade.
+Currently available on South Broadway, in the Stanley Marketplace and at the brand’s new location on Platte Street, the best way to dig in is to opt for a either a half or full dozen so you can properly explore the options that include breakfast (get the chorizo), traditional varieties like the Argentia with steak, red bell peppers, hard-boiled eggs, green onions, and green olives, and vegetarian options like the caprese with roasted tomatoes, Buffalo style mozzarella blend, and fresh Italian basil.